-Kentucky Derby Betting: How To Place A Bet (Legally), And What All Those Strange Betting Terms Mean
+Kentucky Derby Betting: How To Legally Place A Bet, And What All Those Strange Betting Terms Mean

 Yes – although at this point two disclaimers come into play.
 First, never bet more than you can afford to lose (and similarly, if you think you have a gambling problem, please consider getting help).
 And second, check your local laws before attempting to place an online wager.

-With that out of the way: if you’re in the U.S. (more most of it anyway – again, laws vary by jurisdiction), you can place a bet on Churchill Downs’ website.
+With that out of the way, if you’re in the U.S. (more most of it anyway – again, laws vary by jurisdiction), you can place a bet on Churchill Downs’ website.
 In the U.K. and Ireland, Paddy Power has you covered.

 OK, I’ve Figured Out How To Place My Bet – Now What’s This Business About Odds?